JustinLove/autoscaler/README.md

 - The retry and schedule lists are considered - if you schedule a long-running task, the process will not scale-down.
 - If background jobs trigger jobs in other scaled processes, please note you'll need `config.client_middleware` in your `Sidekiq.configure_server` block in order to scale-up.

+## Experimental

+You can pass a scaling strategy object instead of the timeout to the server middleware.
+The object (or lambda) should respond to `#call(system, idle_time)` and return the desired number of workers.
+See `lib/autoscaler/zero_one_scaling_strategy.rb` for an example.

 ## Tests

 The project is setup to run RSpec with Guard.
 It expects a redis instance on a custom port, which is started by the Guardfile.